catppuccin/musicbee/README.md

 -   [x] Basic theme
 -   [x] Create a themed icon
 -   [x] Find all the still unthemed bits
+-   [x] Theme for each palette
+-   [ ] Themes for different colours in each palette
 -   [ ] See if I can get the XML to make any sense
 -   [ ] Icons?
--   [ ] Themes for different colours in each pallette
 -   [ ] Any other general improvements

 ## 💝 Thanks to